Estimated reading time: 6 minutes

-At 1902 Software, we develop either natively, or using the cross-platform, Xamarin.
+At 1902 Software, we develop either natively, or using the cross-platform tool .NET MAUI (Xamarin) .

-Here we will discuss two app components: the database where the data is stored, and the management system used for the administration of the system.
+Here we will discuss two app components: the database where the data is stored, and the backend system used for the administration of the system.

-There are numerous technologies and database systems that can be used in developing an app.
+There are numerous technologies and database systems that can be used.
 Ideally, you should do an analysis of your project to find out which development tools can help you the most.
-In reality though, the development tools used by programmers are those that are commonly used by the majority.

 At 1902 Software, we use the following:

-When we develop using cross-platform Xamarin, we often use Microsoft SQL server for the database and ASP.NET for the development of the admin system, because developing the whole app using Microsoft tools will make it so much easier for others to take over the development at a later time.
+When we develop using .NET MAUI (Xamarin) , we often use Microsoft SQL server for the database and ASP.NET for the development of the admin system, because developing the whole app using Microsoft tools will make it so much easier for others to take over the development at a later time.

 Hosting a database means getting the data stored in a cloud server.
 The backend of the app is often (but not always) hosted on the same server as the database.

-Once the app’s database, website, and management system are complete, the app must be uploaded to an app market so it can be made available to people and users who are interested with or in need of its features.
+Once the app’s database, website, and backend system are complete, the app must be uploaded to an app store so it can be made available to people and users who are interested with or in need of its features.

-The actual setup and uploading of the app to the market are usually done by those who developed it.
+The actual setup and uploading of the app to the app store are usually done by those who developed it.
 However, keep these in mind:

-- You must tell your IT supplier to state in the contract that you have ownership or unrestricted use of the code.
-If you cannot get a copy of the code used for your own project, then you’re trapped by your supplier.
-You can prevent being in this helpless situation by making clear with your IT supplier from the very start your ownership of the source code.
+- You must tell your developer to state in the contract that you have ownership or unrestricted use of the code.
+If you cannot get a copy of the code used for your own project, then you’re trapped by your developer.

-With us, you always work with the same team: when the project is finished, the same technical crew responsible for the app development will conduct the succeeding updates or after-sales support.
+With us, you always work with the same team: when the project is finished, the same team responsible for the app development will conduct the succeeding updates or post-project support.